nebiyuelias1/flutter-tech-camp/README.md

-# flutter_tech_camp
+# Shopping app

-A shopping app for the flutter tech camp program.
+This is a simple shopping app used for teaching purposes for the [GDG Flutter Tech Camp](https://gdgaddis.gitbook.io/mobile-development-reference-tce-c01/).

 ## Branches
 - [Routing](https://github.com/nebiyuelias1/flutter-tech-camp/tree/routing)